 Do not include disciplinary actions that were strictly for school policy violations.
 If the disciplinary action is the result of an arrest, please do not count it here; count the violation as I arrest.

-Crime Number of persons referred for Disciplinary Action 2020 202 I 2022 a.
-Weapons: carrying, possessing, etc. 0 0 b.
-Drug abuse violations 0 0 c.
-Liquor law violations 0 0 Please Note: Do NOT include drunkenness or driving under the influence in liquor law violations.

-If you have changed prior years' data, you must add a caveat explaining the change.
-Use the following format: "For (YEAR), Line (X) was changed from (A) to (B) because (REASON)."

-Unfounded Crimes

-Of those crimes that occurred On Campus, in On-campus Student Housing Facilities, on or in Noncampus property or buildings, and on Public Property, enter the number of crimes that were unfounded.

-The total number of unfounded crimes should include all criminal offenses, hate crimes, domestic violence, dating violence, or stalking incidents that have been unfounded.
-Arrests and disciplinary actions cannot be unfounded.

-Number
+Crime

+Number of persons referred for Disciplinary Action

-2020 2021 2022
+2021 2022 2023

 a.
+Weapons: carrying, possessing, etc. 0 0 0

+b.
+Drug abuse violations 0 0 0

-Total unfounded crimes 0 0 0
+c.
+Liquor law violations 0 0 0

-Please Note: If a reported crime is investigated by law enforcement authorities and found to be false or baseless, the crime is "unfounded."
-Only sworn or commissioned law enforcement personnel may unfound a crime.

-Count unfounded crimes in the year in which they were originally reported.

-If you have changed prior years' (B) because (REASON)." data, you must add a cave at explaining the change.
-Use the following format: "For (YEAR), Line (X) was changed from (A) to
+Please Note: Do NOT include drunkenness or driving under the influence in liquor law violations.

+Caveat: If you have changed prior years' data, you must add a cave (YEAR), Line (X) was changed from (A) to (B) because (F ge.
+Use the following format: "For Unfounded Crimes Of those crimes that occurred On Campus, in On-campus buildings, and on Public Property, enter the number of crimes total number of unfounded crimes should include all violence, or stalking incidents that have been unfounded. imes that were unfounded d. crimes, domestic vio lence, dating Number 2021 2022 2023 a.
+Total unfounded crimes 0 0 0 Please Note: If a reported crime is investigated by law the crime is "unfounded."
+Only sworn or commissioned Count unfounded crimes in the year in which they were ed law enforcement pers Caveat: If you have changed prior years' data, you must add a cave (YEAR), Line (X) was changed from (A) to (B) because (F ge.
+Use the following format: "For